5 Tips to get an Affordable Divorce without Breaking the Bank on Your Attorney in California!

 If you have questions or don’t understand some of the legal terms your lawyer uses, just ask for clarification as needed.
 It’s better that you take a little more time and truly understand your case than waste everyone’s time by pretending you do.

-When I advise my client not to litigate a particular issue, it is almost always because the law or the facts are not on their side and I do not believe they have a high probability of succeeding on the issue in court.
-This does not only cost more money, it can slow down your case, making your divorce last longer than necessary.
+When I advise my clients not to litigate a particular issue, it is almost always because the law or the facts are not on their side and I do not believe they have a high probability of succeeding on the issue in court.
+This not only costs more money, it can slow down your case, making your divorce last longer than necessary.